The Benefits of Foam Rolling

 How do foam rollers work?

-Foam rolling is a fantastic addition to your rehabilitation and recovery sessions.
-They can also be used to support some postures during yoga or pilates, so they are a fantastic addition to any home gym!
+Whether you’re new to fitness or you’ve been training for a while, foam rolling can be a useful recovery tool to add to your workout schedule.
+Foam rollers can also be used to support some postures during yoga or Pilates, so they are a fantastic addition to your at-home workout kit too!